exporl/apex-documentation/development/bertha-in-apex.md

-Bertha in Apex
+Bertha in APEX
 ==============

-The goal of this page is to document how Bertha interfaces with Apex, what functions it performs, and to discuss future improvements.
+The goal of this page is to document how Bertha interfaces with APEX, what functions it performs, and to discuss future improvements.
 The previous system will be called Streamapp-connections, and the new system Bertha.
-Apex can switch between the two systems with the cli argument `--disable-bertha` or using apexconfig.
+APEX can switch between the two systems with the cli argument `--disable-bertha` or using apexconfig.

-Bertha is responsible for most of the audio processing, Bertha's output gets handed to Apex which forwards it to the soundcard.
+Bertha is responsible for most of the audio processing, Bertha's output gets handed to APEX which forwards it to the soundcard.

 Previous system: